Is an MBA Good for the Future?

 • The employability gap: TeamLease data shows that only 51% of India's youth are currently considered employable—not because of a lack of education, but because of a mismatch between the education available and the skills the economy requires.

-Newer, industry-aligned institutes are beginning to address this gap directly by designing programs from scratch around digital-first roles, rather than retrofitting old curricula with modern-sounding labels.
+Newer industry-aligned institutes are now starting to fill this gap directly by creating programs afresh for digital-first jobs, rather than retrofitting old curricula with new-sounding labels.

 From Generalist to Specialist